jmgarridopaz/discounter/README.md

 - The whole range of possible amount values is split into non overlapping, consecutive intervals.
 A concrete rate value is associated to each interval.
 - The rate to be applied to an amount will be the rate value associated to the interval where the amount belongs to.
-- Such intervals are created by defining the so-called _Breaking Points_.
-A breaking point is a concrete amount value, which is the edge between two consecutive intervals.
+- Such intervals are created by defining the so-called _Break Points_.
+A break point is a concrete amount value, which is the edge between two consecutive intervals.
 It is the point where the rate value changes.
-- So, intervals and their rates can be defined in a summarized way, with a table where each row is a _(breaking point, rate value)_ pair, ordered by increasing break point value.
+- So, intervals and their rates can be defined in a summarized way, with a table where each row is a _(break point, rate value)_ pair, ordered by increasing break point value.
 - For example, the following rate table:

 | Break Point (€) | Rate (%) |